digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/KEYDIY/KEYDIY.md

 Smartlock models of AU Falcon can seemingly only be configured manually, as there is no known profile available in the KEYDIY app by default.

-> NOTE: While this configuration is confirmed working, it stands to reason that any *other* car using these settings would be able to be unlocked using the same fob.
+> While this configuration is confirmed working, it stands to reason that any *other* car using these settings would be able to be unlocked using the same fob.
 This information is solely here as a guide or potentially a base for someone else to crack the pattern to make *unique* codes.
+{: .block-note}

 | Property | Value |
 | --- | --- |